 (ii) Accurate Disclosure.
 Neither the Registration Statement nor any amendment thereto, at its effective time or at the Closing Time (and, if any Option Securities are purchased, at the Date of Delivery), contained, contains or will contain an untrue statement of a material fact or omitted, omits or will omit to state a material fact required to be stated therein or necessary to make the statements therein, in light of the circumstances under which they were made, not misleading.
-As of the Applicable Time, none of (A) the General Disclosure Package nor (B) any individual Issuer Limited Use Free Writing Prospectus, when considered together with the General Disclosure Package, when considered together with the General Disclosure Package, included, includes or will include an untrue statement of a material fact or omitted, omits or will omit to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading.
-Neither the Prospectus nor any amendment or supplement thereto, as of its issue date, at the time of any filing with the Commission pursuant to Rule 424(b), at the Closing Time or at any Date of Delivery, included, includes or will include an untrue statement of a material fact or omitted, omits or will omit to state a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading.
+As of the Applicable Time, none of (A) the General Disclosure Package nor (B) any individual Issuer Limited Use Free Writing Prospectus, when considered together with the General Disclosure Package, when considered together with the General Disclosure Package, when considered together with the General Disclosure Package, not misleading.
+Neither the Prospectus nor any amendment or supplement thereto, as of its issue date, at the time of any filing with the Commission pursuant to Rule 424(b), at the Closing Time or at any Date of Delivery, included, includes or will include an untrue statement of a material fact necessary in order to make the statements therein, in the light of the circumstances under which they were made, not misleading.

 The representations and warranties in this subsection shall not apply to statements in or omissions from the Registration Statement (or any amendment thereto), the General Disclosure Package or the Prospectus (or any amendment or supplement thereto) made in reliance upon and in conformity with written information furnished to the Company by any Underwriter through the Representatives expressly for use therein.
-For purposes of this Agreement, the only information so furnished shall be [the information in the second sentence of the fourth paragraph under the heading "Underwriting," the first paragraph under the heading "Underwriting-Commissions and Discounts," the information in the second sentence of the first paragraph, the second paragraph, the third paragraph and the fourth paragraph under the heading "Underwriting-Price Stabilization, Short Positions and Penalty Bids" and the information under the heading "Underwriting-Electronic Distribution"] in each case contained in the Prospectus (collectively, the "Underwriter Information").
+For purposes of this Agreement, the only information so furnished shall be the information in the second sentence of the fourth paragraph under the heading "Underwriting," the first paragraph under the heading "Underwriting-Commissions and Discounts," the information in the second sentence of the first paragraph, the second paragraph, the third paragraph and the fourth paragraph under the heading "Underwriting-Price Stabilization, Short Positions and Penalty Bids" and the information under the heading "Underwriting-Electronic Distribution" in each case contained in the Prospectus (collectively, the "Underwriter Information").